ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Joining a Security Group {#join}

 This section describes the interactions between the joining node and the KDC to join a pub/sub group.
 Source authentication of a message sent within the pub/sub group is ensured by means of a digital signature embedded in the message.
 Subscribers must be able to retrieve Publishers' authentication credential from a trusted repository, to verify source authenticity of received messages.
-Upon joining a pub/sub group, a Publisher node is expected to provide its own authentication credential to the KDC.
+Hence, on joining a pub/sub group, a Publisher node is expected to provide its own authentication credential to the KDC.

 On a successful join, the Clients receive the symmetric COSE Key received from the KDC to protect the payload of a published topic data.